 - Place butter, brown sugar and ½ cup white sugar in the bowl of an electric mixer and beat at medium speed until creamy, about 1-2 minutes.
 Add eggs, one at a time and beat until blended.
 Add vanilla.

-- In a separate bowl, sift together remaining sugar and flour.
+- In a separate bowl, sift together ¼ cup sugar and ¼ cup flour.
 Add cut peaches and bourbon and stir to coat.
 Spoon over the blackberries.